PaloAltoNetworks/prisma-access-skillets/full_config/README.md

 The full configuration is designed to be imported to Panorama and then config elements load and merged into the existing configuration using the CLI ```load config partial``` commands below.

+NOTE: To use the load config partial commands shown below, ensure the xml file name is prisma_access_full_config.xml

 ## Load Config Partial Commands

 ### Service Setup